Contribution guidelines

 The release process is as follows, for both Fedora Rawhide and branched Fedora versions:

-• a release commit is made (which bumps version in spec file) & tagged on the fedora-XX or master branch
+• a release commit is made (which bumps version in spec file) & tagged on the fedora-XX or main branch

 Concerning the <next Fedora number> branches (which could also be called next stable release if we wanted to decouple our versioning from Fedora in the future):

-• work which goes into the next Fedora goes to fedora-<next Fedora number> and must have another PR for master, too
+• work which goes into the next Fedora goes to fedora-<next Fedora number> and must have another PR for main, too

-• stuff we don’t want to go to the next Fedora (too cutting edge, etc.) goes only to master branch
+• stuff we don’t want to go to the next Fedora (too cutting edge, etc.) goes only to main branch

 • commits specific to a given Fedora release (temporary fixes, etc.) go only to the fedora-<next Fedora number> branch